Agreement & Evaluation

 Published

-The previous chapter focused on the creation of a Ground Truth dataset using human annotations.
-In this chapter we pick up on the annotated data and will first assess the quality of the annotations before adopting them as a gold standard.
-The integrity of the dataset directly influences the validity of our model evaluations.
 To this end, we take a look at two interrater agreement measures: Cohen’s Kappa and Krippendorff’s Alpha.
-These metrics are important for quantifying the level of agreement among annotators, thereby ensuring that our dataset is not only reliable but also representative of the diverse perspectives inherent in social media analysis.
-Once we established the quality of our annotations, we will use them as ground truth to determine how well our computational approach performs when applied to real-world data.
+These metrics are important for quantifying the level of agreement among annotators.
+Once we established the quality of our annotations, we will use them as ground truth.
+In our context there are two use cases for the ground truth dataset: When training or fine-tuning our own model, we need a training for our model to learn from.
+Additionally, we always–for training our model as well as using LLMs–need an evaluation dataset to determine how well our computational approach performs when applied to real-world data.
 The performance of machine learning models is typically assessed using a variety of metrics, each offering a different perspective on the model’s effectiveness.
 In this chapter, we will take a look at four fundamental metrics: Accuracy, Precision, Recall, and F1 Score.

 In the first part of the chapter we will take a look at interrater agreements and machine learning evaluation measures.
 In the application part I provide the notebooks to: